domaframework/doma-tools-for-intellij/README.md

 ![Format.gif](images/gif/Format.gif)

 ## Reference resolution
-Ctrl+Click on a bind variable in an SQL file to jump to its source symbol:
+Ctrl+Click on a bind variable in an SQL file to jump to its source symbol.

 This feature works in source JARs as well, but in binary JARs, if the DAO method’s argument parameter names have been changed, the references cannot be resolved and the feature will not function.

-- The DAO method’s argument parameter definition
+- The DAO method’s argument parameter definition.
-- The field and method definitions on that parameter’s type
+- The field and method definitions on that parameter’s type.
-- The class definition referenced by @ClassName@
+- The class definition referenced by @ClassName@.
-- Custom functions in the configured ExpressionFunctions implementation class
+- Custom functions in the configured ExpressionFunctions implementation class.
 - You can also jump using the **Go To > Declaration Usage** menu.

 ![Reference.gif](images/gif/Reference.gif)